Budapestby VisitCity Guides

 The Chain Bridge physically unites Buda's tranquil hills with Pest's vibrant urban core

-Buda Side Neighborhoods
+Buda Side Areas

 Castle District (District I)